Medigap - Medicare Supplement

 What you need to know about Medigap plans

-- Medigap is NOT the same as Medicare Advantage.
+- Medigap is NOT a Medicare Advantage.
+You CAN’T enroll in both.

 - You pay a separate monthly premium for a Medigap plan.

-- Medigap policies aren't allowed to include prescription drug coverage.
+- Medigap policies do not include prescription drug coverage.
 You need to enroll into a separate Medicare Prescription Drug plan (Part D)

-- It is illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage plan, unless you're switching back to Original Medicare.
+- It is illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage plan unless you are switching back to Original Medicare.

-- Medigap policies generally don't cover long-term care, vision or dental care, hearing aids, eyeglasses, or private-duty nursing.
+- Medigap policies do not cover long-term care, vision, or dental care, hearing aids, eyeglasses, or private-duty nursing.

 Medicare Part D